ebrucucen/example-basic/githubstudent.md

 # GitHub Student
-GitHub student is a student in a class learning about Git and GitHub
+GitHub student is a student in a class learning more about Git and GitHub

 ## Hometown
 London